Layout-Parser/layout-parser/README.md

 ---

-Layout Parser is deep learning based tool for document image layout analysis tasks.
+Layout Parser is a deep learning based tool for document image layout analysis tasks.

 ## Installation